wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 plugin-api = "provider_variant_x86_64.plugin:X8664Plugin"

 [variant.providers.blas_lapack]
-# plugin-use inferred from requires
+# plugin-api inferred from requires
 requires = ["blas-lapack-variant-provider"]
 # plugin used only when building package, properties will be inlined
 # into variant.json